-Volatile organic compounds contribute to the formation of ground-level ozone, a pollutant that has been linked to adverse health effects.
-Environmental Initiative is partnering with the City of Minneapolis, Minnesota Pollution Control Agency, and Minnesota Technical Assistance Program to:
+VOCs contribute to the formation of ground-level ozone, a pollutant that has been linked to adverse health effects.
+Environmental Initiative is partnering with the City of Minneapolis, Minnesota Pollution Control Agency, Minnesota Technical Assistance Program and Ramsey/Washington Recycling and Energy to:

-- Expand existing VOC grant programs for businesses and develop new grant programs in counties experiencing disproportionate air quality challenges.
+- Expand existing VOC grant programs for businesses and develop new grant programs in counties experiencing disproportionate air quality challenges and

 Since 2013, Clean Air Assistance Project partners have helped reduce 30,000 pounds of VOC emissions annually.
 Learn more about why reducing VOCs is important and the assistance available to businesses: